- 1 Sign and Drive Leasing

 One option for people with bad credit is to lease to own a vehicle.
 This type of arrangement is also known as a rent to own option.
-They work almost exactly like a normal car lease, but are specifically organized so that they are more viable for people looking to lease who have bad credit.
+They work almost exactly like a normal car lease, but are specifically organized so that they are more practical for people looking to lease who have bad credit.
 Essentially, a person will pay for the car each month as if he or she is renting it.
-However, at the end of the car lease, he or she will promise to purchase the car, with a percentage of the money that was paid while leasing the car going towards the purchase.
+However, at the end of the car lease, he or she will promise to purchase the car, with a percentage of the money paid while leasing the car going towards the purchase.

 Sign and Drive Leasing